jefferyhe/fastsearch/README.md

 ==========
 This project contains two main parts, preprocess the files and then do the search.

-1. Performed less than 1 second time cost by searching an item from 1T files or even more
+1. Performed less than 1 second time cost by searching an item from 1T random files or even more

 2. Preprocess the files by an external sorting mechanism and built index for the files